Photomedicine Collaboration

 Photomedicine to Enhance Military Readiness

-2. Introduction of a novel optical imaging modality to noninvasively measure mechanical properties of biological tissue and engineered biomaterials
+• A novel optical imaging modality to measure the mechanical properties of tissues and biomaterials noninvasively.

-3. Assessment and validation of the power output and irradiance of four commercially available PBM devices.
+• Validation of the power output and irradiance of four PBM devices, ensuring their effectiveness and safety.

 Q&A's with Program Staff